linz/topo-workflows/docs/infrastructure/disaster.recovery.md

 ### Finalise

-1. Ask EPT to whitelist the new EKS cluster API endpoint.
-2. Let the users know that Argo is once again available, and ask them to update their configuration:
+1. Let the users know that Argo is once again available, and ask them to update their configuration:

    ```shell
    aws --region=ap-southeast-2 eks update-kubeconfig --name=Workflows
    ```

-3. Tidy up
+2. Tidy up
    1. Delete the _temporary_ database in the AWS web console → RDS or with `aws rds delete-db-instance --db-instance-identifier=ID --skip-final-snapshot`
    2. Terminate the sleep workflow: `argo --namespace=argo stop "$(argo --namespace=argo list --output=name)"`